buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcPlate.md

 # IfcPlate

 An _IfcPlate_ is a planar and often flat part with constant thickness.
 A plate may carry loads between or beyond points of support, or provide stiffening.
-The location of the plate (being horizontal, vertical or sloped) is not relevant to its definition (in contrary to _IfcWall_ and _IfcSlab_ (as floor slab)).
+The location of the plate (being horizontal, vertical or sloped) is not relevant to its definition.

-> NOTE  Definition according to ISO 6707-1: thin, rigid, flat, metal product, of a thickness greater than that of a sheet.

 Plates are normally made of steel, other metallic material, or by glass panels.
 However the definition of _IfcPlate_ is material independent and specific material information shall be handled by using _IfcAssociatesMaterial_ to assign a material specification to the _IfcPlate_.

-> NOTE  Although not necessarily, plates are often add-on parts.
+Plates are often add-on parts.
 This is represented by the _IfcRelAggregates_ decomposition mechanism used to aggregate parts, such as _IfcPlate_, into a container element such as _IfcElementAssembly_ or _IfcCurtainWall_.

 An instance of _IfcPlate_ should preferably get its geometric representation and material assignment through the type definition by _IfcPlateType_ assigned using the _IfcRelDefinesByType_ relationship.
 This allows identical plates in a construction to be represented by the same instance of _IfcPlateType_.